revue-org/revue/docs/website/docs/report/design/architecture/microservices.md

 ### Alarm service

 This microservice is responsible for analyzing the data coming from sensors and cameras and consequently notifying anomalies.
-In order to recognize anomalies some rule must be defined.
+To recognize anomalies, some rule must be defined.
 The main operations of this service are those to manage the *security rules*.

 <Summary title="Feature: Security Rule Management">